BretJohnson/roslynp/README.md

 ## Welcome the RoslynP (Roslyn Portable) Compiler Platform

 [Roslyn](https://github.com/dotnet/roslyn) brings the concept of the compiler as a service to the C# and VB languages.
-See [here](https://www.instinctools.com/blog/microsoft-roslyn-using-the-compiler-as-a-service) for more about the history of Roslyn and its motivations.
+See [here](https://www.instinctools.com/blog/microsoft-roslyn-using-the-compiler-as-a-service) for the history of Roslyn and its motivations.

-Roslyn is a very powerful - but it's only for C# and VB.
-RoslynP (P stands for Portable) is a Roslyn subset, allowing Roslyn core concepts to be used to build tooling for any language.
+RoslynP (P for Portable) is a Roslyn subset allowing Roslyn core concepts to be used to build tooling for any language, not just C# and VB.
 RoslynP brings Roslyn's goodness everywhere.

 This project is currently experimental.